 Researchers have found that this particular method of training is extremely effective for increasing both muscle size and strength, while improvements in endurance, speed, stamina, and explosiveness have all been seen.
 The training style also seems to be equally effective for both men and women.

-This method is designed to get the fibres of a muscle used to handling larger loads and forces them to grow.
+This method is designed to get the fibers of a muscle used to handle larger loads and forces them to grow.
 This is the best way to use progressive overload for anyone training for size or strength and is also good for power.

-Upping the number or speed of reps in a set is a great way to utilise progressive overload, without having to use any extra weight.
-Increasing the number of reps will increase the endurance of a muscle’s fibres, while raising the speed will increase their explosiveness.
+Upping the number or speed of reps in a set is a great way to utilize progressive overload without having to use any extra weight.
+Increasing the number of reps will increase the endurance of a muscle’s fibers while raising the speed will increase their explosiveness.

 Raise Your Training Volume